Skip to main content

 Agency Agreement (UK)

-Appoint a commercial agent to promote, negotiate, and sell your products or services in England and Wales with a comprehensive Agency Agreement.
+Appoint a commercial agent to promote, negotiate, and sell your products or services in England and Wales with a detailed Agency Agreement.
 This template is drafted in compliance with the Commercial Agents (Council Directive) Regulations 1993, which provide mandatory protections for commercial agents including entitlement to commission, minimum notice periods, and compensation or indemnity upon termination.
 It covers territory, exclusivity, commission structure, payment terms, agent's duties, non-compete restrictions, data protection, and governing law.

 Privacy Policy (UK)

-Create a comprehensive UK Privacy Policy compliant with the UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018.
+Create a detailed UK Privacy Policy compliant with the UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018.
 This template covers data controller identification, ICO registration, lawful bases for processing, data subject rights, cookies under PECR, international data transfers, data retention, and breach notification.
 Suitable for websites, apps, and online services operating in England and Wales.
 Fill in your organisation's details, preview in real time, and download as PDF or Word.